Erudika/para/README.md

 ### Features

-- Standalone executable JAR with embedded Jetty (WAR also available).
+- Standalone executable WAR with embedded Jetty.
 - RESTful JSON API for your objects secured with Amazon's Signature 4 algorithm.
 - Full text search (current implementation is based on ElasticSearch).
 - Distributed object cache support (implemented with Hazelcast).